-Mike Piazza: Newest Member of the Hall of Jim
+Mike Piazza: Newest Member of the Hall of Goodness

-Mike Piazza, considered by many to be the greatest hitting catcher in Baseball history, was elected today to the Hall of Jim, which honors truly elite players.
+Mike Piazza, considered by many to be the greatest hitting catcher in Baseball history, was elected today to the Hall of Goodness, which honors truly elite players.
 His hall-of-fame resume is as follows.

 -9 seasons with 30 or more home runs